jnozzi/cocoadev.com/SiteContent/General/TableViewMatrix.markdown

 *Set the title of the first column to "Name", set the identifier to "name" and set the sort key to "name".
 *Now you need to configure the class of the table view and the scroll view.
 *First deselect everything in the "Custom View" (i.e. if the table view, one of the table headers or if the scroll view is selected).
 To deselect the "Custom View's" contents simply click on the "Custom View" without touching the table view.
 Nothing should be highlighted or banded with resizing marks.
 *Click ONE TIME on the table view.
 This action should create a banding with resizing marks around the table view.
-The inspector window's title should be "[[NSScrollView]] Info".
+The inspector window's title should be "General/NSScrollView Info".
-*Hit Command + "5" to set the custom class of the scroll view to [[TVScrollView]] *The inspector window's title should now read "[[TVScrollView]] Info".
+*Hit Command + "5" to set the custom class of the scroll view to General/TVScrollView *The inspector window's title should now read "General/TVScrollView Info".
 *Now double click on the table view.
 This action should highlight the content space of the table view.
-The inspector window's title should read "[[NSTableView]] Info"
+The inspector window's title should read "General/NSTableView Info"
-*Hit Command + "5" to set the custom class of the table view to [[TVTableView]] *The inspector window's title should now read "[[TVTableView]] Info".
+*Hit Command + "5" to set the custom class of the table view to General/TVTableView *The inspector window's title should now read "General/TVTableView Info".
 *Drag a connection from the "File's Owner" instance object to the table view's scroll view

 *This operation is kind of tricky because there are five views that can be connected (the main parent "Custom View", the table view, two table columns and the scroll view that holds the table view).
 While you are dragging a connection line from the "File's Owner" instance object toward the custom view, you will be able to dynamically see where the connection line is terminating by watching each view's outline highlight as the mouse is dragged over each element.
 When the table view is terminating the connection, the table view's inner content space will be highlighted.
 When table columns are terminating the connection, each individual column header will highlight.
 When the scroll view that contains the table view is terminating the connection, the entire table view's outline (including the table column headers and the scrollers) will be highlighted.
 When the "Custom View" is terminating the connection the outline of the entire parent view (the "Custom View") will be highlighted.
 You want to drag a connection line from the "File's Owner" instance object to the scroll view that contains the table view.
 The easiest way to do this is to drag a connection line so that it terminates on one of the scrollers of the scroll view.